-Russia’s business climate comes in at 31 out of 190 economies on the World Bank’s ease of doing business scorecard—which measures regulation and red tape relevant to a domestic small to mid-sized firm.
-Protecting investors and trading across borders are very difficult in Russia.
+Russia’s business climate ranked 28th out of 190 economies on the World Bank’s ease of doing business scorecard.
+Russia outperforms emerging European neighbours on several indicators, including starting a business, dealing with construction permits, registering property and getting electricity and credit.
+However, protecting investors and trading across borders are somewhat more difficult in Russia compared to regional peers.
 The state continues to play a large role in the economy.
 Private enterprises are technically allowed to compete with state corporations on the same terms and conditions, but things can be very different in practice.

 The risk of expropriation is moderate to high.
-For instance, the Russian authorities seized assets of the Yukos Oil Company in 2003 that at the time produced 20% of Russia’s oil output.
+For example, the Russian authorities seized assets of the Yukos Oil Company in 2003, which at the time produced 20% of Russia’s oil output.

 Political risk remains a key concern for investors.
 The potential for additional Western sanctions could further hinder business confidence and investment.
 There is also uncertainty about political leadership and the policy outlook once President Vladimir Putin’s term ends in 2024.

 World Bank governance indicators show that Russia is below the emerging European average on all measures of governance.